Fee-free training scholarships

 - a copy of the expired Children’s Court Care Order, or

-- a copy of the ‘leaving care’ letter from the Minister for Family and Community Services (FACS), or
+- a copy of the ‘leaving care’ letter from the Minister for Communities and Justice (DCJ), or

-- a letter from FACS verifying you were previously in statutory or supported care, or
+- a letter from DCJ verifying you were previously in statutory or supported care, or

 - any other evidence which clearly shows you were in OOHC.

 There is no need to lodge a formal application.
 If you meet the fee-free scholarship eligibility criteria, when you enrol the chosen Smart and Skilled training provider will let you know that you have been provided with a scholarship.
 The NSW Government will pay the course fees directly to Smart and Skilled training providers.